fire1ce/3os.org/docs/blog.md

 ---

+## New Content (22/04/22)

+> [Proxmox SSL with Let's Encrypt and Cloudflare DNS Challenge][proxmox-lets-encrypt-cloudflare-url]

 ## New Content (21/04/22)

 > [Syncthings][syncthings-url-url] is an application that allows you to synchronize files between multiple devices.
 This means that creating, editing, or deleting files on one computer can be automatically copied to other devices.
 > [iGPU Passthrough][igpu-passthrough-url] In Proxmox Server
 > [iGPU Split Passthrough][igpu-split-passthrough-url] In Proxmox Server
 > [GPU Passthrough][pgu-passthrough-to-vm-url] In Proxmox Server
-> [Windows SSH Server][windows-ssh-server] - conifure Windows SSH Server with RSA keys and PowerShell shell.
+> [Windows SSH Server][windows-ssh-server-url] - conifure Windows SSH Server with RSA keys and PowerShell shell.

 ## New Design and Features (15/03/22)